Aligning stakeholders around an effective learning strategy is key for creating a modern learning culture within your organization.

 Be in it to win it

-Achieving organizational alignment around your modern learning strategy—establishing a clear purpose and shared objectives amongst the key players on your modern learning dream team—will help your company improve overall performance by making learning and development a key component of your corporate DNA.
+Achieving organisational alignment around your modern learning strategy—establishing a clear purpose and shared objectives amongst the key players on your modern learning dream team—will help your company improve overall performance by making learning and development a key component of your corporate DNA.

 According to Bersin by Deloitte, learning and development within the enterprise is more aligned when it speaks the same language as the business, when it understands and communicates with all stakeholders, and when it is focused.

-So, to that end, now that you know the key players you need to rally to your team, read our organizational alignment playbook to discover the plays you can use to get them all aligned around your modern learning strategy.
+So, to that end, now that you know the key players you need to rally to your team, read our organisational alignment playbook to discover the plays you can use to get them all aligned around your modern learning strategy.